Romantic London’s mapping interface uses the Maps Marker WordPress plugin and looks like this:

-- To flip between Horwood’s Plan and modern maps of London, hover over the layers icon in the top right hand corner of the interface and select the layer you’d like to view (Open Street Map, Google Roadmap, Google Satellite Image).
+- To flip between Horwood’s original Plan (or the Faden fourth edition) and modern maps of London, hover over the layers icon in the top right hand corner of the interface and select the layer you’d like to view (Open Street Map, Google Roadmap, Google Satellite Image).

-- The icons along the top of the interface box allow you get directions using Google’s data (the green car), open a version of the map that fills a browser window (the blue arrows) and export the marker data in a range of formats.
+- The icons along the top of the interface box allow you to open a version of the map that fills a browser window (the blue arrows) and export the marker data in a range of formats.

 - Clicking on a marker on the map will bring up a box containing text and/or images associated with the marked location.